nikbearbrown/INFO_7375_Prompt_Engineering_and_Generative_AI/Cheat_Sheet/README.md

   - **Examples**: Exploiting loopholes in the reward system, generating responses that maximize rewards but are not useful or ethical.
   - **Mitigation Strategies**:
     - **Robust Reward Design**: Create rewards that are hard to game and reflect true objectives.
-    - **Regular Audits**: Periodically review the model’s behavior to catch and correct reward hacking.
+    - **Regular Audits**: Periodically review the model's behavior to catch and correct reward hacking.
-    - **Human Oversight**: Maintain human supervision to ensure the model’s actions remain aligned with desired outcomes.
+    - **Human Oversight**: Maintain human supervision to ensure the model's actions remain aligned with desired outcomes.

----

-### Cheat Sheet: Deployment and Advanced Topics
+## Deployment and Advanced Topics

----

-#### **1. Optimizing Models for Deployment**
+### Optimizing Models for Deployment

 - **Performance Optimization**:
   - **Quantization**: Reducing the precision of the model weights (e.g., from float32 to int8) to speed up inference and reduce memory usage.